chloechsu/combining-evolutionary-and-assay-labelled-data/README.md

 evotuned unirep model.

 ## Predictors
-Each type of predictor is represented by a Python class.
+Each type of predictor is represented by a Python class in `src/predictors`.
+A predictor class represents a prediction strategy for protein fitness that depends on evolutionary data, assay-labelled data, or both.
 The base predictor class, `BasePredictor` is defined at `src/predictors/base_predictors.py`.
 All predictor classes inherit from this class and have the `train` and `predict` methods.
 The `JointPredictor` class is a meta predictor that combines the features from multiple existing predictor classes, and can be easily specified by the sub-predictor names.
 See `src/predictors/__init__.py` for a full list of implemented predictors.

-## Results
-The raw results for all methods and all data sets are provided in the `results/all_results.csv` file.